Trade Offs vs Opportunity Costs | What’s the Difference?

 Example

 You will discover many examples of trading off in your practical life.
 For example, you want to buy a car.
 At the same time, you have a limited budget.
 So, if you wish to reduce your other expenses and use them for buying a car.
-It means you are making a trading-off between buying a car and your other choices.
+It means you are making a trade-off between buying a car and your other choices.

 What is an Opportunity Cost?

 Opportunity cost is closely related to the concept of trade-off in economics.
-In other words, the exchange between two choices is known as the trade-off, however, this trade-off comes at a cost.
+In other words, the exchange between two choices is known as the trade-off; however, this trade-off comes at a cost.
 The cost of losing or missing another best option is the opportunity cost.

 Every choice made has an opportunity cost.
 It is called an opportunity cost due to the opportunity missed in exchange for something else.
 This opportunity cost can be higher or lower, depending on the nature of the exchange or choices.